SyncholisticMG/gh/README.md

 A handful of words can bring forward a whole teaching .
 Mastering word salad means you can draw upon a handful of words they has whole teachings metaphorically behind it

+## Wordsmith
+Being the context defined by precognitive workforce seeding forms of language going into the future

 ## Zealot